-- 562,174 shares of class A common stock issued in connection with the merger described below; - 3,071,500 shares of class A common stock issuable upon the conversion of class B common stock; - 5,760,000 shares of class A common stock issued upon and 720,000 shares of class A common stock issued upon conversion of class B common stock issued upon the conversion of series A convertible redeemable preferred stock (the "series A preferred stock") on the effective date of this prospectus; and - 344,800 shares of class A common stock issuable upon the exercise of a warrant, at an exercise price of \$6.25 per share, issued in connection with the merger described below.
+- 562,174 shares of class A common stock issued in connection with the merger described below; - 3,071,500 shares of class A common stock issuable upon the conversion of class B common stock; - 6,480,000 shares of class A common stock issuable upon conversion of class B common stock issued upon the conversion of series A convertible redeemable preferred stock (the "series A preferred stock") on the effective date of this prospectus; and - 344,800 shares of class A common stock issuable upon the exercise of a warrant, at an exercise price of \$6.25 per share, issued in connection with the merger described below.

-On September 14, 2021, we consummated the transactions contemplated by that certain Agreement and Plan of Merger, dated as of March 19, 2021, (the "Merger Agreement"), by and among Greenidge, Support.com, Inc. ("Support") and GGH Merger Sub, Inc. ("Merger Sub").
+On September , 2021, we consummated the transactions contemplated by that certain Agreement and Plan of Merger, dated as of March 19, 2021, (the "Merger Agreement"), by and among Greenidge, Support.com, Inc. ("Support") and GGH Merger Sub, Inc. ("Merger Sub").
 As contemplated by the Merger Agreement, Merger Sub merged with and into Support, the separate corporate existence of Merger Sub ceased and Support survived as a wholly owned subsidiary of Greenidge (such transaction, the "Merger").